midlantica/LovelyBunchOfCoconuts/content/quotes/Margaret-Thatcher/Disciplining-yourself-Margaret-Thatcher.md

 ---
-title: "Disciplining yourself to do what you know is right"
+title: 'Disciplining yourself to do what you know is right'
 ---

 ## "Disciplining yourself to do what you know is right and important, although difficult, is the highroad to pride, self-esteem, and personal satisfaction."